4awpawz/fusion.ssg/README.md

 The project is written in ` TypeScript` (no excuses, _it just works beautifully_) and runs on `Node`.

 ## Project Scope
 The project's scope is limited to generating robust and resilient HTML documents and websites and requires no knowledge of other front-end frameworks.
-This keeps the scope of the project focused and preventing feature creep.
+This keeps the scope of the project focused and prevents feature creep.

 ## Versioning
 Current version: v1.2.0.
 We use [Semantic Versioning](https://semver.org/).